bitstarr/grav-plugin-twig-extensions/README.md

 ```
 enabled: true
 modules: [array, intl, date]
+in_admin: false
 ```

 * The `enabled` field turns the plugin off and on.
 * The `modules` array tells the plugin which modules you want imported.
 This plugin only imports three of the five modules.
 These are the only valid options.
+* `in_admin` enables the use of the extensions in the Twig templates of the admin and for plugins hooking into it with custom admin templates.

 ## Usage